blazbrmnn/leapgest/RunningAugmentation.md

 /*

  # Logic of `jsonion` database schema definitions
- … harvesting the granularity of SQL data relations model (enabling further indexing and refactoring)
+ … harvesting granularity of SQL data relations model (enabling further indexing and refactoring)

  */// Should export possible actions, relevant to what and when (in cosequence)